SoftwareAG/sagdevops-templates/templates/sag-msc-server-103-and-lower/README.md

 ### Supported Software AG releases

-* Command Central 10.5 and higher
+* Command Central 10.3 and higher
+* Microservices Runtime 10.1 to 10.3
-* Microservices Runtime 10.5 and higher
+>NOTE: This template is not supported for Microservices Runtime version 10.5 and higher.

 ### Supported platforms